Thedford Dirty Dogs

-The Thedford Dirty Dogs are a senior hockey team based out of Thedford, Ontario, Canada.
-They have played three seasons in the WOAA Senior Hockey League.
+The Thedford Dirty Dogs were a senior hockey team based out of Thedford, Ontario, Canada.
+They played three seasons in the WOAA Senior Hockey League.

-2006-07 Dirty Dogs Season
+2006-07 season

 On October 7, 2006, the Thedford Dirty Dogs began their first season in the WOAA with a 10-2 loss to the Hensall Sherwoods at the Thedford Bosanquet Community Centre.
 Two weeks later on October 21, the Dirty Dogs played in their first road game, an 8-4 loss in Hensall.
 On November 11, Thedford earned their first point of the season, as they lost to the Wingham Bulls 7-6 in overtime in a game in Wingham.
 The Dirty Dogs finished the regular season still looking for their first win, as they wound up with a 0-23-1 record, ending up in ninth place in the nine team South Division.

 In the playoffs, they faced off against the Monkton Wildcats, and after dropping the opening game in their best of three series, the Dirty Dogs rebounded and registered their first win in franchise history by a 2-1 score in Thedford.
 The Dogs kept the third game close, but fell to the Wildcats 3-2, and lost the series two games to one, ending their season.

-2007-08 Dirty Dogs Season
+2007-08 season

-It would be another long, winless season for Thedford, as they would see their regular season losing streak reach fifty games, as the Dirty Dogs went 0-26-0, finishing in last place in the ten team South Division.
+It was another long, winless season for Thedford, as they saw their regular season losing streak reach 50 games, as the Dirty Dogs went 0-26-0, finishing in last place in the ten team South Division.

-The Dirty Dogs would play the Goderich Pirates in a best of three qualifying series, with the winner advancing to the "A" playoffs.
-The Dirty Dogs upset the Pirates in the series opener, with a 4-2 victory, however, Goderich tied it up with a solid 4-1 win in game two.
-The Pirates would complete the comeback, defeating Thedford 7-1 in the third and deciding game, ending the Dirty Dogs season.
+The Dirty Dogs played the Goderich Pirates in a best of three qualifying series, with the winner advancing to the "A" playoffs.
+The Dirty Dogs upset the Pirates in the series opener, with a 4-2 victory, however, Goderich tied it up with a 4-1 win in game two.
+The Pirates completed the comeback, defeating Thedford 7-1 in the third and deciding game, ending the Dirty Dogs season.